QuixilDev/Empty/README.md

 # FirstRepo
-"Here is just a random repo"
+"Here is just a random empty repo"